 Since last week’s lunch date with the Pilot at Create Cafe, I’ve had their sparkling Stevia lemonade on the brain.

-Zero calories, super refreshing, maybe a little caffeine buzz and a dose of antioxidants.
+Super refreshing and maybe a little caffeine buzz, plus a dose of antioxidants.

 Hope you enjoy <3